THE UNIFORM 2.0

 You should go with your most flattering, but still appropriate color.
 For me it's black, which is also my favorite (Altho it's not actually a color, but merely the result of absence of, or complete absorption of light).
 You can't go wrong with black (Except for at weddings...), it's stylish, slimming and respectful.
 Other safe base colors for non flashy people are: Different shades of grey, navy blue, army green, black and white, jeans blue, brown, and so on.
 But please, be colorful if you're the type.

-I like my clothes to feel comfy, look edgy, but classy and laid back, with a hint of either tribal or futurism.
+I like my clothes to feel comfy, look edgy, but classy and laid back, with a hint of either retro or futurism.

 Being Norwegian, our weather does not exactly scream dress and heals, so I had a hard time figuring out how to make it work.
 But when I found the perfect shoes, cardigan, and that super elastic skinny jeans trend emerged, my life got a little easier.
 I'm too curvy to fit into regular jeans comfortably and they don't flatter my figure.
 Anyway, It's so much quicker getting dressed wearing pants.
 All I need to decide is which top to wear, instead of an entire outfit.
 It used to be more like….what shoes, which dress, what? …AAARrggg!
 I'm late.

 Plan B, is better for hot summer days, or nicer occasions.
 A quality material top, and medi-skirt, paired with some bold earrings and heals for the flashier days.
-Finally, add that same black trench coat and sunglasses as usual.
+Finally, add that same black coat and some matching sunglasses.

 Yes, it can get boring, but it's better getting dressed for life, than spending your life getting dressed.